 The opening webinar ceremony was introduced by host Ambassador Yasuhisa Kawamura of the Embassy of Japan in Canada.

-It was an honor to have been invited to participate alongside international Embassy dignitaries and important Canadian organizations, introducing and presenting four piano works that expressed hope for peace in the world.
-One of the four-all from several of my recordings-was the premiere broadcast of the November 2020 release of the CD Masha's Arigato, a new solo piano work composed in honor of Sugihara and the people of Japan.
+It was an honor to have been invited to participate alongside international Embassy dignitaries from Lithuania and Israel, the Canadian CIJA and the Canadian Society for Yad Vashem, introducing and presenting four piano works that expressed hope for peace in the world.
+One of the four-all from several of my recordings-was the online airing of the CD of the November 2020 release Masha's Arigato, a new solo piano work composed in honor of Sugihara and the people of Japan.

-Masha's Arigato received its premiere performance during the reopening ceremony of the Port of Humanity Tsuruga Museum in Tusurga, Japan on November 3, 2020-the very port to which all of the Sugihara life-saving visa recipients arrived.
+Masha's Arigato received its premiere performance during the reopening ceremony of the Port of Humanity Tsuruga Museum in Tusurga, Japan on November 3, 2020 by pianist Nobue Doda-on behalf of the family-the very port city to which all of the Sugihara life-saving visa recipients arrived.